 Life in Italy During World War I

-The period from 1915 to 1940 in Italy was mostly important due to the country's role in the First World War.
+The period from 1915 to 1940 in Italy was mostly important due to the country's role in the First World War and its consequences, which were to bring to the Second World War.
 The country had launched a campaign and had fought many bloody battles in order to get certain powers and provinces in return.

 The Italian campaign was the series of wars which were fought between the armies of Italy and Austria-Hungary from 1915 to 1918.
 Italy had joined the Triple Entente countries in hopes of getting a few territories including Dalmatia, Trieste and Istria.
 Even though Italy had initially hoped to launch a surprise attack in order to be able to move quickly to capture many cities in Austria, these hopes were quickly dashed.
 In the end the country had to resort to trench warfare as was common in France and the rest of the Western Front.